Web Design & Development • eCommerce • Content Management • Internet Marketing • Nottingham

 This snippet of code gives a brief example of how to rewrite components of the $links variable to make them prettier :) Specifically, here I’m overwriting the link generated by the Forward module.
 You can see the result below: the little envelope icon labelled “Email”.
 Normally, this would just say “Forward this page”, which is a bit… well, it could be better.
 Obviously, it’s nice to be able to change these things to taste.

-To do this, I’ve added a small helper module to my site.
-In there, I’ve added a function to implement Drupal’s hook_link_alter() function.
+In the module, I’ve added a function to implement Drupal’s hook_link_alter() function.
 Here’s the code to do it:

 <?php